Co-Curricular Enrichment Program

 The alternating phases of the rhythmic daily routine are also reflected in our room concept.
 Up until 4th grade, the students have two rooms with a connecting door available to them.
 The classroom is equipt with tables and chairs while the connecting Co-Curricular Enrichment Room is more individual with open spaces, relaxation corners, as well as craft and construction areas.
 These Co-Curricular Enrichment Rooms are also co-designed by the children.
 This concept allows the students to take a step back at certain times of the day and allows them to decide whether they want to work in the classroom or in the Co-Curricular Enrichment Room.

-Grades 5 – 10 have various group rooms available to them beside their classrooms.
+Year 5 to 10 have various group rooms available to them beside their classrooms.
 These rooms can be used for Team-Teaching, Support-Teaching or for working in small groups.

 Please take a look around, if you would like to get an impression of our premises!